briansimiyuj/doctor-appointment-app/README.md

         1. Create a Day Names component and mount it on the Date Picker component
         2. Create an array of day names and map over it to display the day names

+      #### Calendar Grid Component

+        1. Create a Calendar Grid component and mount it on the Date Picker component
+        2. Retrieve the current month, getDaysInMonth, and getFirstDayOfMonth from the Date Picker component
+        3. Create a function to render the calendar grid and return a table with the days of the month
+          a.
+Create constants for the year, month, and first day of the month and assign them to their respective variables
+          b.
+Create an empty array to store the days of the month
+          c.
+Loop through firstDayOfMonth times to add empty cells to the days array
+          d.
+Loop through the days in the month and add them to the days array as a component (Day Cell)

+        #### Day Cell Component

+          1. Display the day of the month in the div
+            a. if the day is in the past, text color should be gray and cursor should be not-allowed
+            b. if the day is selected, background color should be blue and text color should be white
+            c. if the day is today, and not selected, border color should be blue, background color white
+            d. if the day is not today and not selected, background color should be white and text color should be black, background color on hover should be light gray

 ### Settings Context